britram/pins/draft-trammell-inip-pins-latest.md

 - Increased dynamic consistency for increased latency
 - Reduced request linkability for increased latency and/or reduced dynamic consistency
 - Reduced aggregate bandwidth use for increased latency and/or reduced dynamic consistency

+[EDITOR'S NOTE: DNS doesn't do this, and can't really: TTL gives you a tradeoff knob but it's in the hands of the authority]

+# Observations

+We have shown that most of the properties of our ideal name service are met, or could be met, by the present DNS protocol or extensions thereto.
+We note that there are further possibilities for the future evolution of naming services meeting these properties.

+[EDITOR'S NOTE: there are probably more than just this one, but this is the important one.]

+## Delegation and Redirection are Separate Operations

+Any system which can provide the authenticity properties in {{authenticity}}
+is freed from one of the design characteristics of the present domain name
+system: the requirement to bind a zone of authority to a specific set of authoritative servers.
+Since the authenticity of delegation must be a protected by a chain of signatures back to the root of authority, the location within the infrastructure where an authoritative mapping "lives" is no longer bound to a specific name server.
+While the present design of DNS does have its own scalability advantages, this implication allows a much larger design space to be explored for future name service work, as a delegation need not always be implemented via redirection to another name server.

 # IANA Considerations